Package 'tinyplot'

 add

 logical.
 If TRUE, then elements are added to the current plot rather than drawing a new plot window.
 Note that the automatic legend for the added elements will be turned off.
+See also tinyplot_add, which provides a convenient wrapper around this functionality for layering on top of an existing plot without having to repeat arguments.

 file